fizerkhan/thirukural/README.md

 ### Pending Features

-1. Kural number instead of sequence number
+1. Swipe up for old kurals.
-2. Athikaram number
+2. Share with friends option.
-3. Swipe up for old kurals
+3. Option to show and hide English meaning.

 ### Contribute